anitzke/seasurfacereconstruction/README.md

 - reconstructions: (only in reconstruction mode)
 	- trainingEpoch_reconstructionEpoch_o.nc: contains the SSA reconstruction archieved with min-error k-OD triangulation
 	- trainingEpoch_reconstructionEpoch_d.nc: contains the SSA reconstruction archieved with Delaunay triangulation

+- sharedStations:
+	- trainingEpoch_reconstructionEpoch.csv: contains the common tide gauge stations for training and reconstruction epoch

 - simpleAnomalies:
 	- trainingEpoch_reconstructionEpoch_o.nc: contains the misfit of computed SSA by ME k-ODT and reference SSA
 	- trainingEpoch_reconstructionEpoch_d.nc: Contains the misfit of computed SSA by Delaunay T and reference SSA